azcastillo/data_analyst_salary_predictor/README.md

 ![](analyst_job_by_state.jpg)

-* The following is a box plot indicating the average salaries for data analyst positions whose job descriptions indicate SQL as a desired skill.
-It is clear that not only do positions want SQL, but it also pays a higher salary to know the language.
+* This box plot shows the average salaries for data analyst positions whose job descriptions indicate SQL as a desired skill.
+It is clear that not only do companies desire SQL as a necessary skill, but it also pays a higher salary to know the language.

 ![](sql_avg_salaries.jpg)